 What is C24 Graded Timber?

 C24 timber has been graded to a higher standard than C16.
 It's a premium piece of timber that can handle higher loads and wider spans.
 C24 grade can only be achieved by importing timber from areas where the climate forces a slower growth rate and hence a tighter grain.
 The tighter the growth rings of the wood, the better-quality piece of wood that you are dealing with.

 It is a better-quality structural option because it can take up to 50% longer for these timbers to grow, meaning that they have more growth rings.
 The more growth rings a piece of wood has, the higher its overall density, which in turn means that it has greater natural durability and improved stability.

 What is Tanalith E?

-TANALITH E pressure treated timber is a timber that has been impregnated with TANALITH E wood preservative under controlled conditions in a vacuum pressure timber impregnation plant.
+TANALITH E pressure-treated timber is timber that has been impregnated with TANALITH E wood preservative under controlled conditions in a vacuum pressure timber impregnation plant.
 TANALITH E is a water-based wood preservative that contains copper and proven organic biocides.
-When impregnated into the timber the preservative components bond with the wood structure and cannot easily be removed.
-TANALITH E pressure-treated timber has long-term protection against fungal and insect attacks, for both in and out-of-ground contact, interior and exterior applications when treated to the correct end-use specification.
+When impregnated with the timber the preservative components bond with the wood structure and cannot easily be removed.
+TANALITH E pressure-treated timber has long-term protection against fungal and insect attacks, for both in and out-of-ground contact, interior and exterior applications when treated to the correct end-user specification.
 TANALITH E pressure-treated timber has an initial natural green colouration.
 Upon external exposure, the green colour slowly weathers to a warm, honey brown and in the longer term becomes a natural silver grey.
 This weathering process does not indicate any loss of preservative protection.